Junbol-Frontend-Mentor/space-tourism-website/README.md

 - Working with the Typescript for the first time was a challenge.
 But gradually I am making progress.

-- GitHub pages and React Router are not really good friends.
+- GitHub pages and React Router are not really good friends.So, the solution for this was the use of HashRouter: import { HashRouter as Router } from 'react-router-dom'; // Import HashRouter

-- I still couldn't resolved the reload issue.
-So first aid extra 404 code was added.

 - First experience testing React and Typescript with Vitest = a nightmare 🤣

+- I always want to a bit of excitement/entertainment to my projects so this time I raised my own bar and added 3d animation to the satellites: programming and 3d modeling and animations is what I feel really happy working with.

 ```